DLBPointon/TDB-obs-quartz/content/Personal Projects/TMDB.md

 I could self-host the application on [[PiStack]], but will there be an issue with scaling as I will be taking this to the Birth Trauma Association, are 4 Pi's enough?

 Security, how would I secure a self-hosted app like this?
 Is the domain provider able to secure this?
+Nginx Reverse Proxy is able to do much of this, will ISP allow?

 #### Fix
 Much more reading, talk to some people who know much more in this topic.